 The Central Choir

 Central’s ministry of music is truly multifaceted.
 During the month of September, we invite you to add your voice to our song by joining The Central Choir.
-Read the descriptions of each musical ensemble and note what skills are necessary and who is eligible to join or audition.
 For more information, contact, Cantor Mark Sedio.

 The Casavant Organ